 Act 129 requires 10% of the required energy reduction compliance target to come from the GNI customers.
 For PPL Electric, that target is 82,107 MWh/yr.
-PPL Electric's EE&C Plan is designed to achieve 92,835 MWh/yr. savings from the GNI sector (see Table 5a), which will exceed the compliance target.
+PPL Electric's EE&C Plan is designed to achieve 88,184 MWh/yr. in Phase II savings from the GNI sector plus approximately 91,000 MWh/yr. in GNI carryover from Phase I for a total of approximately 179,000 MWh/yr. (see Table 5a), which will exceed the compliance target.